What’s the difference between upskilling and reskilling, and how can HR use both to prepare employees for the future of work?

 So in a time of crisis, a restaurant owner can find himself with many waiters but no chef on board.

-Sticking to the example – in the understaffed company the employee cares only about sticking to the plan, not about the customer experience or the company performance.
-So the waiter will be rude and impatient and the food in the restaurant can be undercooked – both the waiter and the cooker have to push themselves to their limits.
+Sticking to the example – in the understaffed company, the employee cares only about sticking to the plan, not about the customer experience or the company performance.
+So the waiter will be rude and impatient, and the food in the restaurant can be undercooked – both the waiter and the cook have to push themselves to their limits.

 This applies to every type of business, so no matter if one runs a software house, a startup, or any other company – bad staffing is nothing to be happy about.